PaulH97/Sen12Landslides/README.md

 ## Evaluation Metrics
-Sen12Landslides is characterized by severe class imbalance (~2% landslides).
+Sen12Landslides is characterized by severe class imbalance (~3% landslides).
 For a meaningful evaluation, we strongly recommend using metrics that focus on the positive (landslide) class.

 _Note: _Note: This guidance differs from the macro-averaged metrics used in our paper.
-While macro-averaging was suitable for our paper's broad technical validation, we now recognize that for practical landslide detection applications, metrics focusing on the positive class provide more actionable insights.
+While macro-averaging was suitable for our paper's broad technical validation, we want to clarify that for practical landslide detection applications, metrics focusing on the positive class provide more actionable insights.
 Users comparing their results to our published paper should be aware of this distinction.__